 Conclusions.
-Figure 4 implies that the most accurate statistical constraints on the primordial density perturbations are accessible at $z \sim 10-50$, when the age of the Universe was a few percent of its current value (i.e., hundreds of Myr after the Big Bang).
-The best tool for tracing the matter distribution at this epoch involves intensity mapping of the 21-cm line of atomic hydrogen
+Figure 4 implies that the most accurate statistical constraints on the primordial density perturbations are accessible at $z \sim 10$, when the age of the Universe was a few percent of its current value (i.e., hundreds of Myr after the Big Bang).
+The best tool for tracing the matter distribution at this epoch involves intensity mapping of the 21-cm line of atomic hydrogen [6, 12, 13].
+Although the present time (a=1) is still adequate for retrieving cosmological information with subpercent precision, the prospects for precision cosmology will deteriorate considerably within a few Hubble times into the future.
+For simplicity, our quantitative results were derived for a Universe with a true cosmological constant.
+However, the ultimate loss of information holds for any type of accelerated expansion, even if the dark energy density is evolving in time.

-FIG. 4: The minimum fractional error attainable for the power-spectrum amplitude $1/\sqrt{N{\text{max}}}$ per Hubble volume, as a function of cosmic time and scale factor (solid line).
+FIG. 4: The minimum fractional error attainable for the power-spectrum amplitude $1/\sqrt{N{\rm max}}$ per Hubble volume, as a function of cosmic time and scale factor (solid line).
 The dashed line includes the reduction in the statistical uncertainty for a present-day observer who surveys a spherical shell of comoving width $2R_H(t)$ centered at the corresponding cosmic times.